Skip to content

 WIC Program

 The WIC Program stands for Women, Infants, and Children [i].
-The Program supplies supplemental food for pregnant women and children less than five years of age.
-The Program also provides nutrition education and training.
+It supplies supplemental food for pregnant women and children under five years of age and provides nutrition education and training.
 To qualify for the Program, participants must live in a household with an income under 185% of the poverty threshold.
 The Program cost $6.8 billion and $5.5 billion in fiscal years 2023 and 2022 [ii].
-The Program averaged 6.3 million participants per month in 2022 [iii].
+The Program averaged 6.6 million participants per month in 2023 [iii].

 WIC is administered through 89 state agencies and approximately 47,000 authorized retailers.
 In most agencies, participants receive checks or vouchers to purchase specific foods designed to supplement their diets with nutrients that benefit WIC’s target population.
 In addition, some states issue electronic benefits cards to participants instead of paper checks or vouchers.
 A few state agencies distribute WIC foods through warehouses or deliver the foods to participants’ homes.
 WIC recognizes and promotes breastfeeding as the optimal source of nutrition for infants.

 The WIC Program comprises two parts – food distribution and public education and training (Nutritional Services).
-In 2022 WIC expenditures were 64% for food services and 36% for Nutritional Services and administration [iv].
+In 2023, WIC expenditures were 67% for food services and 33% for Nutritional Services and administration [iv].
 The graph to the right shows the costs per participant per month for food distribution versus Services and Administration.
-The costs have been adjusted for the impacts of inflation and are stated in 2021 dollars [v].
+The costs have been adjusted for the impacts of inflation [v].

 Improper Payments and Fraud